 As a student of an industry-specific school or experienced design enthusiast, you are offered a unique opportunity to get an independent expert evaluation of your skill, knowledge and talent.
 In its 15th edition, the Eurasian Prize Student’s main topic is living environment.

-Entries must be projects designed or completed in the past six (6) years, between 2014 and 2019, and which have never been awarded with the Eurasian Prize in the Professional competition.
+Entries must be projects designed or completed in the past five (5) years and which have never been awarded with the Eurasian Prize in the Professional competition.